juliealevy/bbg-education-java/README.md

 ## Coming soon
+- Next domain object:  BBGSession (Many to One with BBGProgram)
 - validation for services based entities (User/Auth)
 - make a decision about future workflow/entity implementation:  command vs service
-- trying to figure out the best way to build the discoverable links for an api call (with templated uris)
 - Auth: consider implementing revoke feature (with DB persistance of tokens)
 - Caching of some data (maybe use Redis in Docker)
 - idempotent posts - caching (in memory vs distr (redus?))
 - more error handling
   - better problem response building/handling
-- Next domain object:  BBGSession (Many to One with BBGProgram)
 - Focus on more workflow oriented implementation for rest of entities/features/workflows

 ## Discoverable API/REST calls